adamlilith/enmSdmX/README.md

 <img align="right" src="enmSdmX.png" height="223"/>

-This package for R contains a suite of efficiency functions for species distribution modeling and ecological niche modeling.
+Tools for implementing species distribution models and ecological niche models, including: bias correction, spatial cross-validation, model evaluation, raster interpolation, biotic "velocity" (speed and direction of movement of a "mass" represented by a raster), and tools for using spatially imprecise records.
+The heart of the package is a set of "training" functions which automatically optimize model complexity based number of available occurrences.
+These algorithms include MaxEnt, MaxNet, boosted regression trees/gradient boosting machines, generalized additive models, generalized linear models,	natural splines, and random forests.
+To enhance interoperability to and from other packages, the package does not create any new classes.
+The package works with PROJ6 geodetic objects and coordinate reference systems.

+## Installation ##
 You can install this package from CRAN using:

 `install.packages('enmSdmX', dependencies = TRUE)`